wtlebyana/PayU-Book-Management/README.md

 ## How to run
 ---
 ## 1.Run the Management Service
-cd management-service
+- cd management-service
-mvn spring-boot:run
+- mvn spring-boot:run

--The service will start on: http://localhost:8081
+- The service will start on: http://localhost:8081

 ## 2. Run the Web Service
-- In a new terminal:
+- On a new terminal:
 - cd web-service
-  mvn spring-boot:run
+- mvn spring-boot:run

 ## The web UI will be available at:
 - http://localhost:8080/books